Automating coordinate validation with Python and Shapely

 Validation Architecture & Constraint Hierarchy

 The core validation architecture relies on a stateless Python function that evaluates coordinate pairs against a strict hierarchy of spatial constraints.
-Retail planners and real estate analysts frequently encounter malformed inputs, including swapped latitude-longitude axes, Null Island defaults (0.0, 0.0), and floating-point precision drift from legacy mapping APIs.
+Retail planners frequently encounter malformed inputs, including swapped latitude-longitude axes, Null Island defaults (0.0, 0.0), and floating-point precision drift from legacy mapping APIs.
 The implementation below leverages Shapely’s geometry engine alongside NumPy’s vectorized operations to verify point validity, enforce bounding limits, and optionally test against an operational boundary polygon.

 This methodology operationalizes the foundational principles outlined in Location Intelligence Architecture & Data Foundations, ensuring that every coordinate pair conforms to the EPSG:4326 standard before entering analytical pipelines.
 The routine returns a structured dataclass containing validation status, machine-readable error codes, and cleaned coordinate values, enabling seamless integration with batch processing frameworks and automated CI/CD checks.